 You can see that on most popular online games.
 The iGPUs seem to perform exceptionally well.
 However, the same cannot be said for the AAA titles.

 iGPUs are NOT a Substitute for Dedicated Graphics Cards

-It goes without saying that iGPUs are certainly not a substitute for dedicated graphics cards that cost multiple grands.
+iGPUs are not a substitute for dedicated graphics cards that are costly.

-The RTX 3080Ti can support almost all of the AAA titles at ultra graphics and 4k resolution while maintaining 60 FPS.
+The RTX 3080Ti can support almost all AAA titles at ultra graphics and 4k resolution while maintaining 60 FPS.

-So while an iGPU is GOOD ENOUGH for light and casual gaming, it is no way near the power of a good mid-high end dedicated graphics card.
+So while an iGPU is GOOD ENOUGH for light and casual gaming, it is nowhere near the power of an excellent mid-high-end dedicated graphics card.